 I remember how blue the sky was against the red rocks that day.
 It suddenly made me question if these natural colors are what influenced the traditional native American colors of turquoise and coral.

 * Click Here to watch Billy and I’s Capitol Reef and Bryce Canyon experience!*

 Utahs National Parks: The Mighty 5, over and out

 Welp, there you have it.
-America has some of the most gorgeous, breathtaking experiences/views on the planet.
-If you’ve read thus far, I really appreciate it and hope this post gave you some insight/ inspiration to get out to the midwest and experience what Utahs national parks have to offer.
-I’m excited to share my other traveling experiences on here and I’m stoked to have dedicated this first one to beaUTAHful Utah.
+America has some of the most gorgeous, breathtaking experiences and views on the planet.
+If you’ve read thus far, I really appreciate it and hope this post gave you some insight and inspiration to visit the midwest and experience what Utahs national parks have to offer.
+I’m excited to share my travel experiences on here and I’m stoked to have dedicated this first one to beaUTAHful Utah.
 Now get some fresh air and get out there!

 Nomadikally yours, Briana

 Facebook Page: Nomadik Health